espinojim2/jcoderjs/README.md

 # jcoderjs
-A Javascript plugin for hiding script tags in the DOM
+A Javascript plugin for hiding script tags in the inspect element DOM